sipallan/study-web-code/README.md

-# study-web-code
+# web-code-study-notes
-the study about html/css/javascript
+the git about html/css/javascript maybe something others about web update everday if you have some advice for me please sent to my email:sipallan@163.com thank you!